Turkish civil code (1926)

-Turkish civil code (Türk Kanunu Medenisi) is one of the earliest laws in the history of Turkey within the scope of Turkish reforms.
+Turkish civil code (Türk Kanunu Medenisi) is one of the earliest laws in the history of Turkey within the scope of the Turkish Revolution.

 Background

 During the Ottoman Empire, the legal system of Turkey was Sharia like other Muslim countries.
 A committee headed by Ahmet Cevdet Pasha in 1877 compiled the rules of Sharia.
 Although this was an improvement, it still lacked modern concepts.
 Besides two different legal systems were adopted; one for the Muslim and the other for the non Muslim subjects of the empire.
 After the proclamation of Turkish Republic on 29 October 1923, Turkey began to adopt modern laws.